EriciusX/SoundRecognitor/README.md

 1. Question 3: If we use "eleven" to identify speakers, what is the accuracy versus the system that uses "five"?

     Result: "five" has a lower accuracy (91.30%), "eleven" has an accuracy of 100%.
+After manual identification, the timbres of speaker 18 and speaker 13 are very similar, and we believe this is the reason for the prediction error.

     ![Test10b_5](./results/Test10b_5.png)
     ![Test10b_11](./results/Test10b_11.png)